burst-apps-team/burst-wiki/the-burst-api.md

 **Caution!
 Most of this text is still based on the original Nxt API documentation.
 While Burst and Nxt share a fair amount of similarities, Burst starts to differ as it's being developed further.
-The changes may or may not be already documented on this page.**
+The changes may or may not be already documented on this page.
+Also, the documentation here refers to the version or later**

 Description
 -----------